Death Car on the Freeway

 Death Car on the Freeway is a 1979 American made-for-television crime thriller film starring Shelley Hack.
 In a plot similar to Steven Spielberg's Duel, this tells the story of an unseen driver who is dubbed "The Freeway Fiddler".

 The cast features several TV veterans, including George Hamilton, Frank Gorshin, Peter Graves, Dinah Shore, Harriet Nelson, Barbara Rush and Abe Vigoda.
-Director Hal Needham appears in a supporting role.The face of The Freeway Fiddler is never shown, and none of the stunt drivers who portrayed him are credited for the role.
+Director Hal Needham, himself an experienced car action director and stuntman, appears in a supporting role.
+The face of The Freeway Fiddler is never shown, and none of the stunt drivers who portrayed him are credited for the role.
 Death Car on the Freeway first aired on CBS television on September 25, 1979 (presented as the CBS Tuesday Night Movie).

 Plot

 Becky Lyons is an aspiring actress who has a casting call for an episode of Barnaby Jones.
 On the way there, though, she is cut off by a mysterious driver in a dark blue van who attempts to run her off the road.
-Janette “Jan” Clausen suspects that this may be related to a similar case in which businesswoman Lynn Bernheimer was run off the road a couple of months ago, based on watching a tape loaned to her by her husband Ray Jeffries, with whom she used to work for at a rival news station and has now separated from.
+Broadcast journalist Janette “Jan” Clausen suspects that this may be related to a similar case in which businesswoman Lynn Bernheimer was run off the road a couple of months ago, based on watching a tape loaned to her by her husband Ray Jeffries, with whom she used to work for at a rival news station and has now separated from.
 Jan speaks to Lieutenant Haller of the LAPD, who refuses to investigate the case because she has no more than a mere feeling about the driver.

-In the meantime, a nurse named Jane Guston has a run-in with the killer, who causes her to have a fiery crash that causes burns on 60% of her body.
+In the meantime, a nurse named Jane Guston has a run-in with the driver, who causes her to have a fiery crash that causes burns on 60% of her body.
 Jan speaks with Guston, who mentions that there was a sort of country music coming from the van with a fiddle sound to it.
 Intrigued, Jan attempts to call Lynn back, but she is meeting with some important people at the moment and tells Jan to call back later.
 Jan attempts to call Becky, but only gets her machine, so she leaves a message, only to find out that the hospital staff has informed Guston’s boyfriend that she died of her injuries.
 Later that night, Ray drives Jan home, and it is apparent that from an earlier call that Becky didn’t hear any music coming from the mysterious van.
 However, when Jan enters her house, she gets a call from Lynn, who not only apologizes for her earlier brusqueness, but confirms that she did indeed hear fiddle music coming from the van.
-Because of this, the killer is dubbed the “Freeway Fiddler” by the media.
+Because of this, the driver turned killer is dubbed the “Freeway Fiddler” by the media.